Add to your Claude Code skills

 When a file changes, the graph traces every caller, dependent, and test that could be affected.
 This is the "blast radius" of the change.
 Your AI reads only these files instead of scanning the whole project.

-On every git commit or file save, a hook fires.
+When hooks or watch mode are enabled, file saves and supported commit hooks trigger incremental updates.
 The graph diffs changed files, finds their dependents via SHA-256 hash checks, and re-parses only what changed.
 A 2,900-file project re-indexes in under 2 seconds.

 Large monorepos are where token waste is most painful.
 The graph cuts through the noise — 27,700+ files excluded from review context, only ~15 files actually read.